Crypto-TII/TLS1.3/makecertchain/README.md

 **IMPORTANT** Make sure to implement a true random number generator in *tls_sal_m.xpp* where indicated.

-Do a MIRACL-only build of the C++ client after setting CRYPTO_SETTING in *tls1_3.h* to POST_QUANTUM
+Do a MIRACL-only build of the C++ client after setting CRYPTO_SETTING in *tls1_3.h* to HYBRID

-Copy the files *makerootcert.cpp*, *makeintercert.cpp*, *makeservercert.cpp* from here into the build directory and edit where indicated to specify your certificate details and preferred signature types
+Copy the files *makerootcert.cpp*, *makeintercert.cpp*, *makeleafcert.cpp* from here into the build directory and edit where indicated to specify your certificate details and preferred signature types

 	g++ -O2 makerootcert.cpp libtiitls.a core.a -o makerootcert
 	g++ -O2 makeintercert.cpp libtiitls.a core.a -o makeintercert
-	g++ -O2 makeservercert.cpp libtiitls.a core.a -o makeservercert
+	g++ -O2 makeleafcert.cpp libtiitls.a core.a -o makeleafcert

 Then
 	./makerootcert
 	./makeintercert
-	./makeservercert
+	./makeleafcert

 It is important to execute these in order.
 Ensure that the Public key embedded in a certificate is compatible with the signature appended to the next certificate in the chain.